 Then, while I was coughing and hacking, hacking and coughing, I pulled some unknown tendon or muscle in my neck that is used for turning your head, and I don't know...breathing.

-I have screamed curses dailydealt bravely with this neck pain since Friday, sleeping on a bag of frozen Brussel sprouts at night to either take the swelling away or give me hypothermia, whichever comes first.
+I havescreamed curses dailydealt bravely with this neck pain since Friday, sleeping on a bag of frozen Brussel sprouts at night to either take the swelling away or give me hypothermia, whichever comes first.
 (Rod now refuses to eat these Brussel sprouts, so don't tell him that we'll be having them tomorrow night.
 He'll probably notice me watching him though, as he lifts his fork towards his mouth....Oh, I slay myself!)

 Anyway, meds are on the way, so who knows how I'll post tomorrow.
 That should be interesting.